TL;DR

 UAE GHG reporting deadline 2026: what businesses must do before 30 May

-The UAE's Federal Decree-Law No. 11 of 2024 makes greenhouse gas (GHG) emissions reporting mandatory for every business operating in the country — and the deadline is 30 May 2026, weeks away.
-If your organisation has not yet registered with the Ministry of Climate Change and Environment's (MOCCAE) National Measurement, Reporting, and Verification (MRV) Transparency System and submitted Scope 1 and 2 emissions data, you are already in violation risk, with fines reaching AED 2,000,000 per breach.
+The UAE's Federal Decree-Law No. 11 of 2024 makes greenhouse gas (GHG) emissions reporting mandatory for every business operating in the country — and the compliance deadline is 30 May 2026, weeks away.
+If your organisation has not yet registered with the Ministry of Climate Change and Environment's (MOCCAE) National Measurement, Reporting, and Verification (MRV) Transparency System and prepared Scope 1 and 2 emissions reporting, it may already be exposed to UAE climate compliance risk, with penalties reaching AED 2,000,000 for serious violations.

 Who this is for: Chief Risk Officers, compliance managers, and sustainability leads at mid-market and enterprise organisations operating in UAE mainland and free zones.

-The UAE has consistently accelerated its climate commitments since hosting COP28 in December 2023.
-Federal Decree-Law No. 11 of 2024, signed in late 2024, marked the shift from voluntary Environmental, Social, and Governance (ESG) disclosure to mandatory, enforceable GHG reporting.
-Unlike many jurisdictions that phase in requirements over years, the UAE has set a single near-term deadline: 30 May 2026.
+The UAE has accelerated its climate and sustainability regulatory agenda since hosting COP28 in December 2023.
+Federal Decree-Law No. 11 of 2024 established a national framework for climate change mitigation and introduced mandatory greenhouse gas (GHG) emissions measurement, reporting, and verification obligations for covered entities.
+Unlike some jurisdictions that phase in reporting requirements over extended periods, the UAE has set a relatively near-term compliance timeline, with key obligations taking effect by 30 May 2026.

-According to MOCCAE's published guidance, all public and private entities operating in the UAE — including those in financial free zones such as the Dubai International Financial Centre (DIFC) and Abu Dhabi Global Market (ADGM) — must measure and report Scope 1 and Scope 2 emissions for the preceding calendar year.
-This is not a pilot.
-It is live and enforceable.
+According to MOCCAE guidance, covered public and private entities operating in the UAE — including entities within financial free zones such as the Dubai International Financial Centre (DIFC) and Abu Dhabi Global Market (ADGM) — are expected to measure and report Scope 1 and Scope 2 emissions for the preceding calendar year through the national MRV framework.
+This is no longer a voluntary ESG exercise; the UAE has established a mandatory and enforceable climate reporting regime.

 The UAE's GHG framework aligns with international standards including the Greenhouse Gas Protocol Corporate Standard, which means organisations that have already done voluntary reporting under TCFD or CDP have a head start — but those that have not face a compressed timeline.

-The law covers all businesses operating in the UAE, including:
+The law applies broadly to entities operating in the UAE, including:

 Organisations must measure and report:

-Reporting must be submitted through MOCCAE's National MRV Transparency System — the official government portal for climate disclosures.
-(Source: moccae.gov.ae)
+Reporting must be submitted through MOCCAE's National MRV Transparency System, the official government portal for climate disclosures.

 Fines for non-compliance under Federal Decree-Law No. 11 of 2024 are: